schwartzlab-methods/CellNEST/vignette/user_guide.md

     --filter_min_cell = Minimum number of cells for gene filtering.
 Type is Int.
 Default=1.
     --threshold_gene_exp = Threshold percentile for gene expression.
 Genes above this percentile are considered active.
 Type is float.
 Default=98
     --tissue_position_file = If your --data_from argument points to a *.mtx file instead of Space Ranger, then please provide the path to tissue position file.
 Type is String.
 Default='None'
-    --spot_diameter = Spot/cell diameter for filtering ligand-receptor pairs based on cell-cell contact information.
-Should be provided in the same unit as spatia data (for Visium, that is pixel).
-Type is float.
-Default=89.43
+    --juxtacrine_distance = Distance for filtering ligand-receptor pairs based on cell-cell contact information.
+Automatically calculated unless provided.
+It has the same unit as the coordinates (for Visium, that is pixel).
+(In past, this was called spot_diameter).
+Type is Float.
+Default = -1
     --split = How many split sections?
 Type is Int.
 Default=0.
     --neighborhood_threshold = Set neighborhood threshold distance in terms of same unit as spot diameter.
 Type is float.
 If not set, then it is set to four times of the spot diameter.
     --database_path = Provide your desired ligand-receptor database path here.
 Default database is a combination of CellChat and NicheNet database.
 Type is String.
 Default='database/CellNEST_database.csv'